 Project Overview

+80-100 Word Objectives Overview

 As the biggest exporter of rice in the world, Thailand depends on monsoon rains to provide precipitation for on-season and off-season rice.
 Water stored in reservoirs during the monsoon rains provides needed irrigation during the off-season when precipitation is limited.
 When unfavorable meteorological conditions lead to drought, this affects the economy and social livelihoods of Thai citizens.
 The drought of 2015 is the worst drought to impact Thailand in over 15 years.
 This study monitors three type of drought: meteorological, hydrological and agricultural within the Kingdom of Thailand.
 Using data derived from Earth Observing (EO) satellites and in situ stations, tools are created that will aid in mitigating risk and improve resource allocation in the country.

 Abstract

-Drought is a natural disaster impacting agricultural, environmental and economic livelihoods.
+Drought is a natural disaster impacting agricultural, environmental, and economic livelihoods.
 The Kingdom of Thailand is impacted by drought due to the variability of monsoon rains as well as other unfavorable meteorological conditions.
 As the biggest exporter of rice in the world, drought has the ability to impact the economy of Thailand in a big way.
 The available drought monitoring system in Thailand looks at only agricultural drought.
 This is insufficient for analyzing accurate risk management and decision-making.
-Using data from various Earth Observing (EO) satellites and in situ stations, this study utilizes three indices to analyze and monitor the current state of meteorological, hydrological and agricultural drought across Thailand.
-The Standardized Precipitation Index (SPI) is used in monitoring meteorological drought, the Stream-Flow Drought Index (SDI) is used in monitoring hydrological drought and the Drought Severity Index (DSI) is used in monitoring agricultural drought.
+Using data from various Earth Observing (EO) satellites such as XXXXX and in situ stations, this study utilizes three indices to analyze and monitor the current state of meteorological, hydrological and agricultural drought across Thailand.
+The Standardized Precipitation Index is used in monitoring meteorological drought, the Stream-Flow Drought Index is used in monitoring hydrological drought, and the Drought Severity Index is used in monitoring agricultural drought.
 All indices are based on a monthly temporal resolution for monitoring drought.
-The study demonstrates how a combination of various indices can offer better understanding of drought conditions, with data derived from EO satellites offering the ability to monitor drought across the entire country, and in near-real time.
+The study demonstrates how a combination of various indices can offer better understanding of drought conditions, with data derived from EO satellites offering the ability to monitor drought across the entire country and in near-real time.

 Community Concerns